November means Christmas Tree Permit Season in the Sierra

 But I don’t live in Oregon any longer.
 I now live and enjoy the Sierra Mountains as home.
 So where do you go to get a great Christmas Tree in the Sierra Mountains?

-Lake Tahoe Basin has many spots around the lake to choose from, see thair map if you get a chance to grab a permit there.
+Lake Tahoe Basin has many spots around the lake to choose from, see their map if you get a chance to grab a permit there.
 Spooner summit is popular.
+Often these permits sell out fast around the basin.

 If you are new to looking for your own tree here are a few tips to consider before you go: